mikedilger/backsnap/README.txt

   along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 FEATURES

 * Backups traverse the network to a backup server.
 * Snapshots are taken as often as you run the program, and rotated.
-* Up to EIGHT full snapshots are kept, in a kind of exponential backoff (using the Towers of Hanoi strategy).
+* You can backup to as many slots as you like.
+They are kept in a kind of exponential backoff (using the Towers of Hanoi strategy).
 You always have the last, and the oldest one ranges from 65-128 days old.
-* Even though (up to) 8 snapshots are kept, the storage required is much less than 8-fold of the original media, because hard links are used for files in common.
+* Even though (up to) N snapshots are kept, the storage required is much less than N-fold of the original media, because hard links are used for files in common.
 * The snapshots can be NFS mounted read-only, so recovery is simply a matter of rooting around in those directories and finding what you want.
 * Uses only standard unix commands
 * The backup can be either push or pull; one machine requires access to the other if backups are over the network.

-FUTURE IDEAS

-* squashfs compression... use this for a permanent offlining of backups.

 ------------------------------------------------------------------------------
 DESTINATION DIRECTORY